-This grief and loss for the individual and family can be overlooked.
+This grief and loss can be overlooked by others who don't realise you are grieving.
 It is a traumatic time.
 Shock, numbness and disbelief can be as great as if a loved one was lost.
 It is a huge lifestyle change.
 Read more about coping with shock here.

 Talk to friends and family about your worries.
-Support your family members too, as they are very anxious and concerned for you too.
-Hiding their grief to support you.
+Support your family members too, as they are very anxious and concerned for you.
+Often they are hiding their grief to support you.
 Talk together and grieve together.

 The emotions you might be feeling can be similar to those experienced after a bereavement.
 The coping mechanisms are very similar too.
-I always advise people to organise, organise, organise.
+Check out our pages on self-care for ideas to help you.

 At first there may be feelings of inadequacy, but you still have many skills and your friends and family still love you.

 Do grieve.
 You have every right.
 However, you are still the same person inside and have lots to offer.